 On the other hand, when the RC is initialized later than the SPB, it exhibits a sensitivity to initial perturbations similar to that found when it is initialized just close to the SPB (see Table D2).
 As the number of months affected by the SPB increases (at 6- and 9-months lead time, with a forecast initialized in spring), the RC effectively reduces both the average sensitivity to initial condition perturbations and the width of sensitivity results' distribution compared to the ZC model, consequently decreasing the number of events strongly sensitive to initial conditions perturbations.
-The only exception is the RC trained, including the variable τ_C in the subcritical regime, which consistently has a greater sensitivity to initial condition perturbations than the deterministic ZC model, for reasons already mentioned above.
+The only exception is the RC trained, including the variable $\tau_C$ in the subcritical regime, which consistently has a greater sensitivity to initial condition perturbations than the deterministic ZC model, for reasons already mentioned above.
 Moreover the inclusion of this variable decreases the performance of the RC in the subcritical regime at longer lead times (see section 3.2).
 These results demonstrate that the RC model effectively mitigates the sensitivity to initial condition perturbations at long lead times (6, 9 months) when a forecast is initialized just before the SPB, compared to the ZC model, for which the spring season corresponds to the strongest sensitivity to initial perturbations.
 This capability explains why the RC model can reduce the effects of the SPB, delivering skillful predictions at long lead times.

 Figure 6.
-Scatter plot of the CNOPs in the normalized NINO3 index, h_E+h_W anomaly plane. (a) $r_d=0.77$ (b) $r_d=0.9$.
-In both cases, $\delta=0.05$, the period considered corresponds to the last 50 years of the 200-years synthetic observation test dataset, the months [Mar, Apr, May] are taken as initial conditions and the lead time considered is 9 months.
-The NINO3 index and h_E+h_W anomalies have been normalized dividing by 2°C and 50m, respectively.
+Scatter plot of the CNOPs in the normalized NINO3 index, $h_E+h_W$ anomaly plane. (a) $r_d = 0.77$ (b) $r_d = 0.9$ .
+In both cases, $\delta = 0.05$ , the period considered corresponds to the last 50 years of the 200-years synthetic observation test dataset, the months [Mar, Apr, May] are taken as initial conditions and the lead time considered is 9 months.
+The NINO3 index and $h_E+h_W$ anomalies have been normalized dividing by 2°C and 50m, respectively.

 Figure 5 shows the estimated CNOPs for both the ZC and RC models when initialized just before the SPB in March, April, and May.
-The estimated CNOPs are presented for the NINO3 index and the sum of the thermocline perturbations in the eastern and western Pacific ($h_E + h_W$).
+The estimated CNOPs are presented for the NINO3 index and the sum of the thermocline perturbations in the eastern and western Pacific ( $h_E + h_W$ ).
 The ZC model's sensitivity to initial NINO3 perturbations decreases as the forecasting lead time increases.
 In contrast, perturbations to the thermocline depth become increasingly crucial for optimal perturbation growth at longer lead times.
-This is true for both $r_d = 0.77$ and $r_d = 0.9$.
+This is true for both $r_d = 0.77$ and $r_d = 0.9$ .
 On the other hand, the CNOPs of the RC have different behavior, both for the supercritical and subcritical regimes.
-The RC is sensitive to quite different initial perturbations leading to less variability in the error propagation compared to the ZC model.
-This is supported by Fig. 6, which shows the distribution of the CNOPs in the (NINO3, $h_E + h_W$) plane for a 9 months lead time.
-For visualization purposes, the initial anomalies for NINO3 and ($h_E + h_W$) have been normalized dividing by 2°C and 50m, respectively (see section 2.3).
-The CNOPs for the RC and the ZC models show a strongly different distribution, with perturbations in .
-The RC model consistently exhibits greater sensitivity to NINO3 being more dominant at longer lead timesfor the RC model than for the deterministic ZC model perturbations at both short (3 months) and long (6 and 9 months) lead times, while the ZC model shows increasing sensitivity to initial thermocline depth perturbations as the optimization time extend.
-In the ZC model, ENSO variability is highly affected by the strongly influenced by thermocline feedback (Zebiak, 1987Zebiak and Cane (1987)).
-The RC reduces this sensitivity and consequently reduces the error propagation .
-It is worth noticing that at longer lead times helping to mitigate error propagation over time.
+The RC is sensitive to quite different initial perturbations leading

+- to less variability in the error propagation compared to the ZC model.
+This is supported by Fig. 6, which shows the distribution of the CNOPs in the (NINO3, $h_E+h_W$ ) plane for a 9 months lead time.
+For visualization purposes, the initial anomalies for NINO3 and $(h_E+h_W)$ have been normalized dividing by 2°C and 50m, respectively (see section 2.3).
+The CNOPs for the RC and the ZC models show a strongly different distribution.
+The RC model consistently exhibits greater sensitivity to NINO3 perturbations at both short (3 months) and long (6 and 9 months) lead times, while the ZC model shows increasing sensitivity - 340 to initial thermocline depth perturbations as the optimization time extend.
+In the ZC model, ENSO variability is strongly influenced by thermocline feedback (Zebiak and Cane (1987)).
+The RC reduces this sensitivity at longer lead times helping to mitigate error propagation over time.